-3.2.1 UXO-31 - Off-Base Surface Danger Zones
+3.2.1 UXO-31 (OU 40) - Off-Base Surface Danger Zones

 Four historical off-Base surface danger zones (SDZs) were identified based on historical range maps and documents reviewed by the Base.
-The former SDZs were of various configurations from the 1940s to 2007, and include the following: Rocket Range Number 1 (Archival Search Report [ASR] 2.33), Direct Fire Artillery Range (G-7) (ASR 2.61), G-6 Artillery Range (ASR 2.62), and Impact Area N-1 (ASR 2.207), including Bomb Target-3 and Bomb Target-5.
-The SDZs are safety buffers adjacent to the southeastern boundary of MCB Camp Lejeune (Figure 3-1), encroaching on off-Base property consisting of private, state-administered, and state-owned parcels.
+The former SDZs were of various configurations from the 1940s to 2007, and include the following: Rocket Range Number 1 (ASR 2.33), Direct Fire Artillery Range (G-7) (ASR 2.61), G-6 Artillery Range (ASR 2.62), and Impact Area N-1 (ASR 2.207), including Bomb Target-3 and Bomb Target-5.
+The SDZs are safety buffers adjacent to the southeastern boundary of MCB Camp Lejeune (Figure 3-2), encroaching on off-Base property consisting of private, state-administered, and state-owned parcels.
 In 2014, UXO warning signs were installed along the banks of the waterways within and around the perimeter of UXO-31 to provide notification of potential UXO hazards.
 Based on investigation activities conducted by the United States Marine Corps (USMC) from 2009 to 2015, the off-Base SDZs MRS was reduced from 1,632 acres to approximately 175 acres based on where MEC was found.
-The off-Base SDZs MRS were added to the MMRP as Site UXO-31 in 2022 and a PA/SI is planned to evaluate changes to the site since the initial investigations.
+The off-Base SDZs MRS were added to the MMRP as Site UXO-31 in 2022.